For everyone: Understanding misinformation and how to talk to people who believe it

 These free webinars will help participants understand what misinformation is, how people come to believe it and how to effectively and compassionately communicate and debunk those beliefs.
 While older adults play a critical role in sorting fact from fiction and helping others to do so, everyone can benefit from resources and support to help prevent harm from mis- and disinformation.

-We’ve recorded the first three webinars, complemented with additional resources, in case you missed a session or want to revisit a topic.
+We’ve recorded the four webinars, complemented with additional resources, in case you missed a session or want to revisit a topic.
 Links are below.
 We hope you find the program valuable as you become more news-literate and help others to do the same.

 In case you missed it: